oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/landingpages/csharp-bff.md

 To build a Back-end for Front-end with C#, you can choose three approaches:

 ## Use the `dotnet angular` template
-The easiest way to build a BFF in the dotnet ecosystem, is to use the standard dotnet Angular template.
+The easiest way to build a BFF in the dotnet-ecosystem is to use the standard dotnet Angular template.

-This template creates a dotnet aspnetcore web project with an Angular app bootstrapped in it.
-This API runs at the server-side, and the SPA runs at the client-side.
+This template creates a dotnet `aspnetcore` web project with an Angular app bootstrapped in it.
+This API runs on the server side, and the SPA runs on the client side.

 By simply adding the endpoints you need, by implementing a controller, you can forward these requests further downstream.

-Use this approach when you are building a relatively simple web-application which is maintained by a small group of people.
+Use this approach when you are building a relatively simple web application that is maintained by a small group of people.

 ## Build an ASPNETCORE Reverse Proxy with YARP.
-Choose for this option if you have a complex Single-Page Application, like an NX-application, and when you have no authentication requirement.
+Choose this option if you have a complex Single-Page Application, like an NX application, and when you have no authentication requirement.

-Use YARP to relay traffic to downstream API's.
+Use YARP to relay traffic to downstream APIs.
 You can use Minimal-APIs to implement custom endpoints to invoke requests to multiple downstream APIs and aggregate the results.

 To create a YARP based BFF-project, do the following: